Adventure Holiday Adventure Activities - Adventure Travel

 Bring your kiteboard to our island and experience perfect conditions, or take introductory kiteboarding lessons with our trainer kites.
 The flat water of the atoll, near constant winds (10 mph 95% of the time) and the 80 degree waters of the Caribbean all add up to a kiteboarder’s dream!

 Advanced kiteboarding lessons are now available December - March through our Belize Vela Kiteboard School.
+These lessons are at an additional cost.
 Take professional lessons from a full-time instructor!

 Although our program emphasizes all of these other sports, fishermen will not be disappointed!
 There is no need to hire a private guide, you just wade in.
 The fishing (catch-and-release only) is excellent just off our island; it is common to pull in several bonefish per session.
 Many fishermen spincast off of our dock and catch permit, jack, and barracuda.
 See our Belize sport fishing page for information on what gear to bring.